 The development of the RSI has been driven not only by a demand for its high critically, but also very tight, focused schedule, and heavy development processes typical for the space industry.

-The challenge of keeping the SW simple enough has been further restricted by not employing any scheduling/tasking process, implementing a single software cycle without interrupts, using no supporting operating system and developing own drivers to interface with the processor.
+The challenge of keeping the software simple enough has been further restricted by not employing any scheduling/tasking process, implementing a single software cycle without interrupts, using no supporting operating system and developing own drivers to interface with the processor.